hls4ml.utils package

 • granularity (str, optional) –

 Granularity can be used to generate a more verbose config that can be fine-tuned.
-The default granulrity (‘model’) will generate config keys that apply to the whole model, so changes to the keys will affect the entire model. ‘type’ granularity will generate config keys that affect all layers of a given type, while the ‘name’ granularity will generate config keys for every layer separately, allowing for highly specific configuration tweaks.
+The default granularity (‘model’) will generate config keys that apply to the whole model, so changes to the keys will affect the entire model. ‘type’ granularity will generate config keys that affect all layers of a given type, while the ‘name’ granularity will generate config keys for every layer separately, allowing for highly specific configuration tweaks.

 • backend (str, optional) – Name of the backend to use